-Foreign companies are not always required by local governments to offer marriage leave, though most choose to.
+Foreign companies are not always required by local governments to offer marriage leave, though most companies choose to.
 If a foreign company chooses to offer marriage leave as a benefit to employees, observing the Chinese marriage leave requirements of domestic companies is a good starting point.
 Most regions offer 10 days for marriage leave.
 The law in all provinces no longer allows for longer marriage leave for so-called ‘late marriages’.

 As an employer, understanding maternity leave in China is not always a simple task.
 While labor contract rules are set at the national level, cities are given administrative autonomy and room to interpret national rules.
 Thus, calculating the length of maternity leave in one city could be quite different than in another city.
 Additionally, within one region, requirements may change quickly.
 This is because, at the local level, authorities may move at their own (and possibly unpredictable) pace in implementing national rules.